bbc/ugcuploader-test-rig-kubernettes/Readme.md

 # Architectural Components

-The diagram below is an ilustration of the architecural components that exist within the system.
+The diagram below is an illustration of the architecural components that exist within the system.

 **FileUpload**